My Mega-Dogs

 QUICKIE

-Quickie is a 12 year old male, smooth-coated Border Collie.
+Quickie is a male, smooth-coated Border Collie.
 He started his agility career in 1999.
-He's my extreme "distance doggy" - he'll work 100' feet away from me, and do it accurately.
+He was my extreme "distance doggy" - he would work 100' feet away from me, and do it accurately.

-Quickie loves agility so much that he squeaks and squeals throughout the whole course, which sometimes makes it difficult for him to hear the commands.
-His excitement can work against us - we finished DEAD LAST in the 2002 Championships, but redeemed ourselves with first place finishes in 2004 and 2008.
+Quickie left us in March of 2013, just a few weeks shy of his 16th birthday.
+We miss his enthusiasm.
+He enjoyed agility so much that he would squeak and squeal throughout the whole course.
+His excitement worked against us in 2002 when we finished DEAD LAST in the NADAC Championships, but we redeemed ourselves with first place finishes in 2004 and 2008.

 10fj-04.jpg (27489 bytes)